-- (1) Budgeted transfers from the general fund for trash removal and recycling purposes, recreational programs, and affordable housing and grant funding purposes. - (2) Transfers to fund general fund debt service, non-educational capital projects and affordable housing purposes.
+- (1) Budgeted transfers from the general fund to the capital project funds for various capital improvements, as well as budgeted transfers from the general fund to the nonmajor funds, primarily for trash removal and recycling. - (2) Transfers from the American Rescue Plan Act funds to fund capital projects and other purposes as well as to fund water and sewer fund capital projects. - (3) Transfers to fund general fund debt service, non-educational capital projects and various other purposes.